-So far we’ve enjoyed an exclusive in-depth interview with our Artist Of The Month Whiskerman and discovered their favorite musical moments from the sprawling BAMM.tv archives – now let’s see what their personal playlist is dispatching right now …
+So far we’ve enjoyed an exclusive in-depth interview with our Featured Artist Whiskerman and discovered their favorite musical moments from the sprawling BAMM.tv archives – now let’s see what their personal playlist is dispatching right now …

 It’s that time again.
-Long-time BAMM.tv fans (and if you’re a new BAMM.tv fan, just pretend you’ve been following us for ages to increase those coolness points) will know the drill by now: roundabout the middle of each month, we showcase an exciting new group or artist who we just can’t get enough of.
+Long-time BAMM.tv fans (and if you’re a new BAMM.tv fan, just pretend you’ve been following us for ages to increase those coolness points) will know the drill by now: every now and then, we showcase an exciting new group or artist who we just can’t get enough of.

 This time around, it’s the turn of Whiskerman, the phenomenal folky soul-rock five-piece who recently guested as part of our ‘Proving Grounds’ sessions (in association with Jawbone).
 Here’s a clip of this amazing group in action:

 We’ve got all sorts of exclusive Whiskerman features coming up over the next couple of weeks, including a competition to win some very special prizes.
 In the meantime, we recently caught up with frontman Graham Patzner for this revealing interview …

 Sooooo … to round off their reign as our BAMM.tv Featured Artist, the Soft White Sixties have picked five musical moments that are rocking their boat of late (you can see their choices from the BAMM.tv archive right here).
 Let’s see what they’re listening to right now …

 1. ‘Tell It Like It Is’ – Bonnie Raitt, Aaron Neville and Gregg Allman